MOVEMBER Prostate Cancer Awareness Month

 • Age: As men get older, their risk of prostate cancer increases.
 The chance of developing this disease is higher by 10% for each year after age 50.

-• Family history: Those men who have a close male blood relative (e.g. parent, sibling or child) diagnosed with prostate cancer, or whose mothers or sisters were diagnosed with breast or ovarian cancer before age 55, are at increased risk.
+• Family history: Those men whose close male blood relative (e.g. parent, sibling, or child) was diagnosed with prostate cancer, or whose mothers or sisters were diagnosed with breast or ovarian cancer before age 55, are at increased risk.

 • Obesity: Men who are overweight or obese are more likely than those who are normal weight to develop this disease.